tabletop-wargaming/army-builder/README.md

 army-builder
 ============

 Generic army builder for tabletop wargaming.
 Used in conjunction with value objects.
+Under heavy development.